How to Get Your Lovable Site Indexed on Google

 If you can, use a custom domain and set it as the primary domain (so other domains redirect to it).
 Lovable supports a primary domain setup where other connected domains redirect to the primary.

-If you’re not ready for a custom domain yet, don’t worry—your lovable.app site can still get indexed.
-Just be consistent with one URL and don’t keep changing subdomains.
+If you're not ready for a custom domain yet, don't worry — your lovable.app site can still get indexed.
+Just be consistent with one URL and don't keep changing subdomains.
+(My friend's first mistake: he'd changed his subdomain twice before even checking Search Console.
+Each time, Google treated it as a brand-new site.)

 Step 1 — Publish your site (and make sure Google can access it)